Normal processing time

 You complete the application form by yourself.

-In this step you have access to the relevant application forms.
+In this step you have access to the relevant application form.

 Make sure that you have completed all the preceeding steps before you begin.